shrirajpatil/todo_app/README.md

 To run the tests for this application, follow these steps:

 1. **Install Testing Dependencies**
-   If you haven't already, install the required dependencies for testing.
+   Install the required dependencies for testing.
    ```bash
    pip install pytest requests
    ```